weizhou-chaojixx/weizhou-website-academic/content/authors/admin/_index.md

 ![](ustclogo.jpg)

 ## About Me
 I am an Associate Professor of the [School of Cyber Science and Engineering](http://cse.hust.edu.cn/), [Huazhong University of Science and Technology](http://english.hust.edu.cn/).
-Prior to joining HUST.
-I received my Ph.D. degree from the [University of Chinese Academy of Sciences](https://english.cas.cn/), under supervision of [Prof.Yuqing Zhang](http://people.ucas.ac.cn/~zhangyuqing?language=en) in 2021.
+Prior to joining HUST, I received my Ph.D. degree from the [University of Chinese Academy of Sciences](https://english.cas.cn/), under supervision of [Prof.Yuqing Zhang](http://people.ucas.ac.cn/~zhangyuqing?language=en) in 2021.
 I have also been visiting scholar in [Prof.Peng Liu](https://s2.ist.psu.edu/pliu/)’s cybersecurity lab at Penn State from 2018 to 2020.

 My research interests cover a wide range of systems security, including trusted computing and IoT systems security.
 I am especially interested in developing automatic tools to detect and exploit previously unknown vulnerabilities in IoT firmware and platforms.